Are you overwhelmed by the number of essential oils to choose from?

 Apply it under your eyes with a carrier oil to improve the puffy pillow look.

 What are your favorite essential oils for natural skincare?
 Share in the comments below.
 Don’t miss my favorite essential oil starter kit!
-Grab a printable 5 Starter Essential Oils for Your Skin Guide from the Life-n-Reflection Resource Library to keep on hand.
+Grab a printable 5 Starter Essential Oils for Your Skin Guide from the Life-n-Reflection Simple Living Library to keep on hand.